fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 1. which strings to include and
 1. the order in which they should be returned.

 It is accessed the same way that an individual string is referenced, except that reference should point to the key in the `stringArrayIndex` instead of a single string name.
-In the example below, the `stringArrayIndex` is used on line 4 to define the `theme` string bundle, and the `theme` string bundle is referenced on line 15 ('`optionnames: "${{that}.msgLookup.theme}"`'):
+In the example below, the `stringArrayIndex` is used to define the `theme` string bundle, and the `theme` string bundle is referenced within the `protoTree.expander.tree` ('`optionnames: "${{that}.msgLookup.theme}"`'):

 ```javascript
     fluid.defaults("fluid.prefs.panel.contrast", {